nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries (Clients, Tasks, SalesOrder) from SalesNote.

 Format: `clear`

+This is to quickly clear all entries (Clients, Tasks, SalesOrder) from SalesNote.
+Useful for a new user who wants to remove all the example data.

 ### Exiting the program : `exit`

+Format: `exit`

 Exits the program.

-Format: `exit`

 ### Saving the data